bhochhi/react-guide/README.md

 * ES5 or ES6 for React?
 * What's flux and how to incorporate with React?
 * Redux?
 Reflux? what's going on?
-* Best Practices while building applications using React+XXX
+* Best Practices while bu

+Following example projects are built progressively as we move further down.

 #####[Simple React](https://github.com/bhochhi/react-guide/tree/master/examples/simple-react)
 This is to show how simply you can extends the html using just react.
 The directives are written in JSX and transformed to js in browser using babel.